shenlei515/learngit/readme.md

-creating a new branch is quick AND simple.
+creating a newer branch is quick AND simple.